HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_install_new_search.md

 ### Generating certificates

 The examples below show how to generate self-signed certificates for testing and development.
 For production environments, you can use certificates from your organization's Certificate Authority (CA) or Public Key Infrastructure (PKI).
-See [Using In-House CA/PKI for Search V2 Certificates](../../../../../../deployment/install/container/helm_deployment/preparation/optional_tasks/optional_new_search_ca_certificates.md) for detailed requirements.
+See [Using in-house CA or PKI for Search V2 certificates](../../../../../../deployment/install/container/helm_deployment/preparation/optional_tasks/optional_new_search_ca_certificates.md) for detailed requirements.

 Use the following example to generate all required certificates, including real-world special characters, Unicode, and multiple components.